Related publications

 You can increase your Personal Allowance by claiming extra allowances.

-If you or your partner were born on or after 6 April 1935, you may be able to claim Marriage Allowance instead.
-Marriage Allowance lets you transfer £1,260 of your Personal Allowance to your spouse or civil partner.
-Your income must be under your personal allowance (£12,570).
+Marriage Allowance lets you transfer £1,260 of your Personal Allowance to your partner.
+Your income must be less than your Personal Allowance.
 Your partner must also earn more than you.

 You can get Marriage Allowance if:

-You can transfer all your Personal Allowance to your partner if you don’t pay tax or can’t use all of it.
+You can transfer your Blind Person’s Allowance to your partner if you do not pay tax or cannot use all of it.

-Make sure you claim back tax that you shouldn’t have paid.
-You may have overpaid because too much was taken, or you didn’t claim an allowance.
-HMRC won’t send you a refund unless you tell them that you’ve overpaid.
+Make sure you claim back tax that you should not have paid.
+You may have overpaid because too much was taken, or you did not claim an allowance.

 Your tax code tells your employer or pension provider how much tax to take from your pay or pension.
 If it’s wrong, you could be paying more tax than you need to.

-You can check your tax code from your P45, or online by using the Gov.uk Income Tax checker.
-You can also use the service to tell HMRC if you think your tax code is wrong.
+You can check your tax code on your P45 if you have one, or online by using Gov.uk’s Income Tax checker.
+You can also use this service to tell HMRC if you think your tax code is wrong.

-Most people don’t have to fill in a tax return.
-Tax is usually deducted from your pensions and savings automatically.
+Most people do not have to fill in a tax return.
+Tax is usually deducted from your earnings, pensions and savings automatically.
+But you’ll have to complete a tax return if any of the following applied in the last tax year (6 April to 5 April):

-If you do have to fill in your own tax return, this is called a Self Assessment tax return.
-Make sure you complete and send it on time.
+If you have to do a tax return, make sure you complete and send it on time.
 You can do this:

-You can be fined £100 or more, o if you miss the deadline to submit a tax return or pay your bill.
+You can be fined £100 or more if you miss the deadline to submit a tax return or pay your bill.
 You might also be charged interest on late payments.
 Make sure to get help as soon as possible if you’re finding it difficult to complete your return.
-You should contact HMRC as soon as possible if you’ve missed your payment or are having trouble paying it on time.
+You should contact HMRC as soon as possible if you’ve missed a payment or are having trouble paying on time.

-You can appeal against a penalty if you have a reasonable excuse – for example, if you had an unexpected stay in hospital and couldn’t complete your tax return in time.
+You can appeal against a penalty if you have a reasonable excuse – for example, if you had an unexpected stay in hospital and could not complete your tax return in time.

 Tax Help for Older People provides free tax advice for people on lower incomes.

-If you want to find out more about tax and how to apply for allowances, visit Gov.uk.
+Visit Gov.uk to find out more about tax and how to apply for allowances.